 Kurian property, MB (Photo by NCC)

-This is just one of the habitat types found on the 320-acre (130-hectare) Kurian property, located in the northern portion of the Whitemouth River Watershed Natural Area.
+This is just one of the habitat types found on the 130-hectare (320-acre) Kurian property, located in the northern portion of the Whitemouth River Watershed Natural Area.
 The trees in the black spruce bog forest on the property are estimated to be almost 80 years old.
 The property also features tamarack larch fen habitats found in the lowlands of the Canadian Shield.

 The Kurian property is bordered by Crown land to the northwest, the Agassiz Provincial Forest to the west and other Nature Conservancy of Canada (NCC) lands to the southwest.
 Reforestation of the property is a priority action now that the property is acquired.

-The Whitemouth River Watershed Natural Area spans more than 1 million acres (446,000 hectares) and represents a hotspot for species diversity in Manitoba.
+The Whitemouth River Watershed Natural Area spans more than 446,000 hectares (1 million acres) and represents a hotspot for species diversity in Manitoba.
 This landscape is the meeting place of the boreal coniferous forest, the eastern Superior mixed forest and the western prairie.
 Vast peatlands and other wetland types extend across close to 50 percent of this natural area.

 The Whitemouth River Watershed Natural Area supports at least 105 provincially rare or uncommon species, including six provincially rare or uncommon orchids and the globally uncommon ram’s-head lady’s-slipper orchid.